gemmarepiso/page/index.md

 I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department.
-I work on the phonetics and phonology of Spanish heritage speakers.
+My primary area of research is the development of bilingual child grammars.
+In addition, I work on the phonetics and phonology of adult Spanish heritage speakers.
 I am advised by Ji Young Kim and Victoria Mateu.

-I am interested in the following research questions:
-- How does language develop in future heritage speakers (i.e., early sequential or simultaneous bilingual grammars)?
-More specifically, how can phonological theory inform cross-linguistic transfer in the speech production of heritage speakers?
-- What are the vulnerable areas of phonological development in child and adult heritage speakers?
-For instance, are phonemic contrasts maintained in heritage speech production?
-- What are the factors that have an effect on cross-linguistic transfer during childhood and adulthood?
-What is the effect of access to a bilingual education (i.e., relative degree of literacy) and amount of input to the heritae language?
+## Current and upcoming events

+- Paper in collaboration with Ji Young Kim on child and adult Spanish trill production in *Bilingualism:Language and Cognition*
+- Poster presented at the *44th BUCLD* - Repairing Onsetless Syllables during Late Childhood
+- Ultrasound studies on Spanish trill production in collaboration with Ji Young Kim, Erin Mauffray and Matt Faytak to be presented at *Acoustics Virtually Everywhere*
+- Poster presented at the *2020 LSA* on lexically-conditioned acquisition of between-word junctures in English monolingual grammars.

 Check out my **teaching** [site](./teaching.md) for a list of courses.